Table of Contents

-Then come up with a plan.
-I am one of those people who likes to come up with a general, broad plan, but I make up the day-to-day plans as I go.
+I am someone who likes to come up with a general, broad travel plan, but I make up the day-to-day plans as I go.
 I guess you’d call that winging it, and so far so good.
 I’ve been known to make my best plans in the middle of the night, like the decision to buy an RV.

 If you choose a worldschooling adventure, it may just become one of the best experiences of your life!
 And, I’d love to hear about it.
 Follow me on Instagram and connect.